sunchipsster1/ConSpec/conspecfunction/README.md

 ```

 This function (conspecfunction) is meant to be a self-contained function and can be added to any RL agent of choice.
-To use this function in another RL backbone, 4 steps need to be done.
-These 3 steps are written out for convenience below.
-They can be seen in working order in main.py
+To use this function in any  RL backbone, 3 simple steps need to be done (stated below). **A working example showing these lines of code added into an RL training loop is seen in main.py**

 1. Load the "Conspec" subfolder into your codebase.
 This subfolder contains 5 files.